Meet the 2023 – 2024 AWHONN Emerging Leaders

 2022 – 2024 AWHONN Emerging Leader

-Tiara Johnson-Nabea, DNP, MSN, RN, NEA-BC, CNML isa Certified Perinatal Nurse Leader.
+Tiara Johnson-Nabea, DNP, MSN, RN, NEA-BC, CNML is a Certified Perinatal Nurse Leader.
 Currently overseeing the perinatal service line for UCI, I am committed to furthering my work related to my DNP project to ensure equitable, safe care for mothers of color.
 My hope is to decrease racial disparities in healthcare as evidenced by the significant increase in maternal mortality and morbidity rates experienced by African-American mothers.

 As a 2023 Emerging Leader, I am looking forward to connecting with my newfound village of strong, fierce leaders.
 I hope to gain knowledge I can take with me to ensure I am doing all I can for mothers I touch.
 I look forward to learning and growing as a nurse and woman in this program.